IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/selecting_device.rst

             - All usm-types are accessible from device.
 Users can mix arrays with different usm-type as long as they were allocated using the equvalent SYCL queue.

+            - Using the provided context_manager to specify a queue when passing SUAI args will not have any effect and will produce an warning stating the same.

 Example